CLOSE X

 The grounds of Sissinghurst Castle in Kent / photo: JR P

-Trebah Gardens in Cornwall, rated one of the 80 finest gardens in the world, is a wonderful venue for an English garden tour and i famed for its a sub-tropical jungle that has stunning coastal views.
+Trebah Gardens in Cornwall, rated one of the 80 finest gardens in the world, is a wonderful venue for an English garden tour and famed for its a sub-tropical jungle that has stunning coastal views.
 The other-worldly looking Eden Project in nearby Bodelva, has recreations of some of Earth’s most fertile environments inside two 50-meter biomes, including the world’s “largest rainforest in captivity.”
 During the summer months the Project hosts rock concerts in a summer music series.

 Sheffield Park / photo: JR P